zk-passport/openpassport/README.md

 - Integrate Proof of Passport to Gitcoin passport or a similar system to allow better sybil resistance in quadratic funding
 - Combine with other sources of identity to provide quantified levels of uniqueness, [totem](https://github.com/0xturboblitz/totem)-style.
 Examples can be [anon aadhaar](https://github.com/privacy-scaling-explorations/anon-aadhaar), [Japan's my number cards](https://github.com/MynaWallet/monorepo) or [Taiwan DID](https://github.com/tw-did/tw-did/)
 - Add Proof of Passport as a [Zupass](https://github.com/proofcarryingdata/zupass) PCD
 - Build a social network/anonymous message board for people from one specific country
 - Create a sybil-resistance tool to protect social networks against spambots
 - Do an airdrop farming protection tool
 - Allow DeFi protocols to check if the nationality of a user is included in a set of forbidden states
 - Gate an adult content website to a specific age
+- Create a petition system or a survey portal
+- Use for proof of location using place of birth and/or address
 - Passport Wallet: use [active authentication](https://en.wikipedia.org/wiki/Biometric_passport#:~:text=Active%20Authentication%20(AA),Using%20AA%20is%20optional.) to build a wallet, a multisig or a recovery module using passport signatures

+We will provide bounties for all those applications.
+Those are not fixed right now, so please contact us if you're interested.
+Same thing for all issues on this repo.

 ## Licensing